 When we think of Samuel van Hoogstraten, several memorable paintings come to mind, and also his treatise, one of the key texts on art of the period.
 His significance is further heightened by the fact that he was a pupil of Rembrandt.
 He was evidently an enthusiastic presence in the studio, absorbing theory, technique and style.
 He developed a formidable dedication to the art of painting.
 He went on to share his knowledge as he worked and taught in various cities in the United Provinces, as well as abroad, and through his treatise.
 In 2024-25, the Rembrandt House and the KHM Vienna in cooperation, together with several partners, will be presenting his life and work in two exhibitions, accompanied by various publications.

-Van Hoogstraten came to Rembrandt in 1642 with considerable training already under his belt, from his father the painter Dirck van Hoogstraten.
+Van Hoogstraten came to Rembrandt at the earliest in 1642 with considerable training already under his belt, from his father the painter Dirck van Hoogstraten.
 He stayed on as a pupil until 1646, and probably as a teaching assistant, until around 1648.
 In 1651 he embarked on a journey to Italy, by way of Germany and Austria, working along the way, and rounding off his education.
 He famously received a gold chain from Emperor Ferdinand III in Vienna for the delightfully deceptive illusionism of a trompe-l’oeil painting.
 Periods in England and in The Hague followed, but otherwise he lived and worked in his native Dordrecht.
 In his final years, he wrote the Inleyding tot de hooge schoole der schilderkonst: Anders de zichtbaere werelt (Introduction to the Academy of Painting; or, The Visible World), published in the year of his death, 1678.

 Van Hoogstraten created a number of iconic works, such as his Perspective Box in London, The Slippers in Paris, and his Head of an Old Man in a Window in Vienna.
 Also well known are his architectural perspective views, genre scenes and letter racks.
 He saw himself as a universal artist, depicting the entire visible world, including history and allegory.
 Houbraken claimed that he obsessively sought to outdo all specialists at their own game.
 In each case, Van Hoogstraten focused on conjuring the pictorial illusion of visible reality.
 At the same time, he was no stranger to idealization, which is most evident in his portraits and allegories.
 As a draftsman he produced numerous narrative subjects, continuing an established practice in Rembrandt’s workshop.
 Some of the famous male nude studies from Rembrandt’s studio from the 1640s are by his hand.